ZixiLi0520/Statistical-Methods/README.md

 # Statistical-Methods
-Lecture notes of STAT 22000
+Lecture notes and homework of STAT 22000